 The receiving HRA may bill the initial HRA for the lesser of 80 percent of the initial HRA's ongoing administrative fee or 100 percent of the receiving HRA's ongoing administrative fee for each program unit under contract on the first day of the month for which the receiving HRA is billing the initial HRA under portability.
-If the administrative fees are prorated for the HCV program, the proration will apply to the amount of the administrative fee for which the receiving HRA may bill (i.e., the receiving HRA may bill for the lesser of 80 percent of the initial HRA's prorated ongoing administrative fee or 100 percent of the receiving HRA's ongoing administrative fee).
+If the administrative fees are prorated for the HCV program, the proration will apply to the amount of the administrative fee for which the receiving HRA may bill (i.e., the receiving HRA may bill for the lesser of 80 percent of the initial HRA's prorated ongoing administrative fee or 100 percent of the receiving HRA is administrative fee or 100 percent of the receiving HRA may bill for the lesser of 80 percent of the initial HRA's prorated ongoing administrative fee or 100 percent of the receiving HRA's ongoing administrative fee).